AgneLukoseviciute/CSC151Final/README.md

 This data has 5,000 songs from 1965-2015.
 It is formatted in such a way where it has six columns: Rank, Song, Artists, Year, Lyrics, and Source respectively.
 However, in ‘generate-lyrics-rhyme’ procedure, the dataset was altered to fit our code.
 We extracted the fifth column (lyrics) of every list of lists and outputted them together in a single file.
-We also changed the data set from the original proposal because the original data set was too large and each lyric cell contained several #\newline characters which made the program read each lyric line as separate lists.

 Algorithm & Analysis:
 The ‘generate-paragraph-rhyme’ takes 3 parameters, end-word (a list of two strings), input-filepath, and num-of-lines.
 It uses